After the Removal of Multiple Teeth

 Do not rinse your mouth while there is bleeding.
-Gently use a warm salt water rinse following meals to flush out particles of food and debris that may lodge in the operated area.
+Gently use a warm saltwater rinse following meals to flush out particles of food and debris that may lodge in the operated area.
 (One half teaspoon of salt in a glass of lukewarm water.).

-If you have been delivered a denture at the time of surgery, you should wear the denture without removing it for the first 48 hours.
-After the first 48 hours, always remove the denture at night and while napping from this point forward.
+If you have been delivered a denture at the time of surgery, you should wear the denture without removing it for the first 72 hours.
+After the first 72 hours, always remove the denture at night and while napping from this point forward.

-Restrict your diet to liquids and soft foods, which are comfortable for you to eat.
+Please eat foods which are comfortable for you to eat.
 As the wounds heal, you will be able to advance your diet.
 Please avoid nuts, chips, seeds and popcorn.

 The removal of many teeth at one time is quite different than the extraction of one or two teeth.
-Because the bone must be shaped and smoothed prior to the insertion of a denture, the following conditions may occur, all of which are considered normal:
+Because the bone must be shaped and smoothed prior to the insertion of a denture, the following conditions may occur, all of which are considered normal.

-- The area operated on will swell reaching a maximum in two days.
-Swelling and discoloration around the eye may occur.
+The area operated on will swell reaching a maximum in 2-3 days.
+Swelling and discoloration around the eyes and neck may occur.
 The application of a moist warm towel will help eliminate the

-- A sore throat may develop.
+A sore throat may develop.
 The muscles of the throat are near the extraction sites.
 Swelling into the throat muscles can cause pain.
 This is normal and should subside.

-- If the corners of the mouth are stretched, they may dry out and crack.
+If the corners of the mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment like Vaseline.

-- There may be a slight elevation of temperature following surgery.
+There may be a slight elevation of temperature following surgery.
 It is a normal inflammatory response following surgery and is not always an indication of infection.
 If temperature persists, notify our office.